First Fruits for Believers in Yeshua

 (John 20:16-17)

 We need to make this important distinction: First Fruits, the day of the Wave Sheaf, is NOT “Easter.”
 The day most Christians celebrate the resurrection of Jesus is only loosely associated with the Biblical Appointed Times because of the Spring season.
 Easter Sunday is the first Sunday following the first full moon following the spring equinox.
 It may or may not be near Passover, and it may or may not coincide with the day of the Wave Sheaf.
 In 2016, Easter was a full month before Passover (read my post here).
-That will happen again in 2024, when Easter will be on March 21 and Passover is on the evening of April 22, making “First Fruits” on April 24 (or April 28 for those always observing it on Sunday).
+That will happen again in 2024, when Easter will be on March 21 and Passover is on the evening of April 22, making “First Fruits” on April 24 on the Hillel calendar or April 28 for those always observing it on Sunday.

 Easter, as most of us know, is chock full of pagan customs and symbolism.
 And while many Christians are sincere in their celebration of the Resurrection of the Messiah, they often get caught up in these trappings.
 As important as the resurrection is, which must never be downplayed, Yeshua never told us to memorialize it.
 And he most certainly never intended for a memorial of his resurrection to put an end to and replace the Sabbath.
 He did, however, tell us to remember his death as we keep Passover (Luke 22:19).
 We can also celebrate his resurrection as we observe First Fruits, the Day of the Wave Sheaf, and begin counting up to the day of Shavuot.